Quantum simulation of non-equilibrium dynamics and thermalization in the Schwinger model

 In order for these simulations to describe physical systems, one needs to extrapolate to the infinite volume and continuum limits.
 As a first step, in Fig.~\ref{fig:simulation-N-dependence-E2}, we investigate finite volume effects of our results by simulating lattices with a different number of spatial sites $N$, for fixed lattice spacing $a$.
 We plot the average electric field $\left< E^2 \right>$ using numerical methods (RK4) up to $N=8$, and find the numerical solutions begin to converge as $N \rightarrow 8$.
 As indicated by the dashed horizontal lines, we find a mild dependence of the thermal equilibrium values on $N$.
-Similar results for the number of electron-positron pairs are included in the supplemental material.
+Similar results for the number of electron-positron pairs are included in Appendix~\ref{app:g}.
 In order to make the extrapolated results stable at higher temperatures, one needs to consider larger values of $N$ and include states with higher electric fluxes, since these states can then be excited more frequently.
-For such high temperatures, it will be eventually essential to use quantum computers to simulate the dynamics.
+For such high temperatures and large values of $N$, it will be eventually essential to use quantum computers to simulate the dynamics due to the exponential growth of the size of the physical Hilbert space.

 {\it Conclusions.} We performed first quantum simulations of field-theoretical non-equilibrium dynamics of open quantum systems.
 We considered the Schwinger model discretized on a spatial lattice which interacts with a thermal scalar field theory.
-In the Quantum Brownian motion limit, we derived the corresponding Lindblad evolution equation which can be cast in the form of a field-theoretical Caldeira-Leggett equation.
+In the quantum Brownian motion limit, we derived the corresponding Lindblad evolution equation which can be cast in the form of a field-theoretical Caldeira-Leggett equation.
 We computed the non-unitary Lindblad evolution with IBM's simulator and with quantum hardware.
 We employed suitable optimization algorithms and error mitigation techniques and found good agreement with the Runge-Kutta solution which sets a benchmark for future studies.
 In addition, we demonstrated a method for preparing thermal states for quantum computations of field theories -- a step that is important for studies of systems at finite temperature.
 This work constitutes a starting point for simulations of the real-time evolution of non-equilibrium dynamics of quantum field theories with the ultimate goal of studying non-Abelian gauge theories in higher spatial dimensions.

 \widetext